richardthorp/rodeo/README.md

 Beneath the form, some text reads 'Already have an account?' and then the line 'Click here to log in' which acts as a link to the **'LOG IN'** page.
 This link is coloured with the blue shade that is typically found on links throughout the internet to make clear to a user that this is a link.

 The username and password fields have minimum and maximum input lengths which are stated clearly beneath the inputs.
 Should the user input not conform to these requirements, the form will not be validated and the user will be made aware of the problem and the input on which the problem has occurred.
-These validations occur on the front-end with the browser, but the back end is also checking these requirements and will reject the form data if any of the inputs don't meet the requirements.
+These validations occur on the front-end with the browser, but the back end is also checking these requirements and will reject the form data if any of the input data doesn't meet the requirements.

 The back-end also checks that the data sent with the password input matches that of the 'retype password' input.
 If not, a message slides down from the navigation bar to tell the user "Please make sure the password fields match."